Example 3: Gage

 For this example, choose the Standard

-can be displayed in the spreadsheet in two ways: in Randomize
+in the spreadsheet in two ways: in Randomize

-trials or in Standard order.
+trials or in Standard order,

-format to display the spreadsheet.
+STATISTICA data file format group box to create the spreadsheet.

 Note that a blank column (Measure)